Pavel-research/raml-specs-separated/metamodel.md

  * `object properties`  - properties whose range is a type describing a `Fragment`.
  * `scalar properties`  - properties whose range is a scalar data type.

- property values may have annotations associated with it.
+values can have annotations associated with it.
+Annotations are not considered to be part of the value shape and are stored separately. **Describe what annotations are**

 We use RAML Types to define shape(structure) of the `Fragments`.
 Some of fragments and properties may have additional semantic validation associated with them.

 `Named` or `public` fragments, some of the fragments defining the language can be used at the root of RAML document, this fragments should have a public name and their corresponding classes should inherit from a `PublicFragment` class.